 Mouse panning is the best way of navigating a localized area of the schematic.
 To illustrate, click in the Probe display and press CTRL + F9.
-Select Voltage from the Vertical menu.
+Press SPACEBAR to toggle back to voltage mode.
 Click the left mouse button on Q1's collector dot to plot V(1) vs. time.
 Point the mouse near the middle of the circuit window, click the right mouse button, and hold it down.
 Drag the mouse to the left until the mouse is near the window border.
 Release the button and repeat the procedure until the Q8 transistor is in view.
 Click on the dot by the node labeled Out.
 The screen should look like this: